Space-time accessibility supports participation in after-work leisure activities: Methodology

 \subsection{Capability set vs. spatial choices}

-While the space-time accessibility construct remains somewhat opaque, realistic in formulation, the actual spatial choices in leisure activity participation can differ.
-To gain a finer-grained understanding of how accessibility structures behavior, we assess whether individuals tend to select activity locations that align with what their modeled opportunity landscape (SPA) predicts as desirable, or whether actual behavior departs from this logic.
+To gain a finer-grained understanding of how accessibility shapes behavior, we assess whether individuals tend to select activity locations that align with what their modeled opportunity landscape (STA) predicts as desirable, or whether actual behavior departs from this logic.

-This behavioral analysis focuses on the alignment between the ranked set of feasible locations SPA$_i$ (adding up to $A_i$) and the actual visited locations for each individual $i$.
-By comparing observed choices against random draws from SPA$_i$, we test for selectivity—that is, whether individuals systematically prefer higher-ranked locations.
+This behavioral analysis focuses on the alignment between the ranked set of feasible locations STA$_i$ (adding up to $A_i$) within individuals' potential path area and the locations they actually visited.
+By comparing observed choices against random draws from STA$_i$, we test for selectivity---that is, whether individuals systematically prefer most accessible locations (see Figure \ref{fig:ak-example}).

-We implement a rank-based comparison.
-We evaluate whether individuals tend to choose better-ranked locations (e.g., those that take a shorter time to reach) than would be expected by chance.
-For each individual $i$, we construct their SPA$_i$—a ranked list of feasible locations (H3 hexagons at resolution 8, $\sim$0.74 km$^2$) sorted from 1 (best) to $N_i$ (worst) based on the modeled opportunity score (e.g., time left in the travel time budget $tb_i-t_{hw}-t_{wk}-t_{kh}$).
+We evaluate whether individuals tend to visit the activities that are the most accessible (e.g., those that take a shorter time to reach) using a ranked comparison: For each individual $i$, we operationalize their STA$_i$ as a ranked list of feasible locations (H3 hexagons at resolution 8, $\sim$0.74 km$^2$).
+We focus on H3 hexagons rather than raw GPS coordinates for two reasons.
+First, not all locations labeled as leisure in the GPS data correspond to entries in the leisure POI dataset extracted from Overture Maps.
+Second, the GPS coordinates have been preprocessed by the data provider to H3 level-10 centroids as a privacy measure, making precise point-level POI matching infeasible.
+Consequently, POI assignment must rely on an appropriate spatial unit rather than exact-coordinate matching.
+These spatial units (H3 hexagons at resolution 8) are further sorted from 1 (best = most accessible, lowest travel time increase) to $N_i$ (worst = least accessible, highest travel time increase).

-We then compare the actual visited locations $V_i$ to this ranking.
-First, we log the share of locations in $V_i$ that fall outside SPA$i$.
-Second, the test statistic is the average rank of these visited locations fall within SPA$i$:
+We then compare the set of visited locations $V_i$ to this ranking.
+First, we calculate the share of locations in $V_i$ that fall outside STA$_i$.
+Second, we define the test statistic as the average rank of the visited locations falling within STA$_i$: